Why I weave

 The reason is that I will never be bored.!

 I keep gaining new ideas.
 For example at a Leisure Fair in Wantage I was asked how to do Waffle Weave.
 I did not know but came home and looked it up in a book and found it could be woven on the point twill threading on the demonstration loom I had at the Fair so I could try it with no effort.
 I had already decided the point twill threading was great as it can be used for basket weave and canvas weave as well as point twill.
-I have since woven a cushion cover on my eight shaft loom and plan to weave some cot blankets.
+I have since woven a cushion cover on my eight shaft loom

 How did I become obsessed with weaving?